mikechau/react-primer-draft/README.md

 You can use third party libraries with React, even if they were not specifically written for React, some examples include [jQuery UI](https://jqueryui.com), your favorite charting library or [DataTables](https://www.datatables.net).

-We will use *DataTables* as an example, of how you could use it with React.
+We will use *DataTables* as an example of how you could use it with React.

 ```js
 var accountingData = function() {